Drete457/password-management/readme.md

 ## Security and Privacy

-This extension was designed with privacy focus:
+This extension was designed with security and privacy as top priorities:
 - **No data collection**: No information is sent to external servers
+- **Master password encryption**: All sensitive data encrypted with AES-256
 - **Local storage**: All data stays in your browser's IndexedDB
+- **Extension isolation**: Data cannot be accessed by other extensions
+- **Auto-lock protection**: Vault automatically locks after inactivity
+- **Memory safety**: Encryption keys cleared when locked
 - **Open source**: You can review all source code
 - **No analytics**: No tracking or telemetry

+## Important Security Notes

+- **Master Password**: Choose a strong, memorable master password - it cannot be recovered
+- **Regular Updates**: Update old passwords identified by the health dashboard
+- **Unique Passwords**: Avoid reusing passwords across different accounts
+- **Backup**: Export encrypted backups regularly for data safety
+- **Device Security**: Ensure your computer is secure and up-to-date

 ## Limitations

 - Data is specific to Chrome profile and computer
+- Master password cannot be recovered if forgotten
-- No cross-device synchronization
+- No cross-device synchronization (by design for security)
 - Manual backup needed for data migration
 - Dependent on Chrome/Chromium browser

 ---

-**Important**: This extension stores passwords locally.
-We recommend regular data backups and using strong master passwords for your computer.
+**Important**: This extension stores passwords with optional master password encryption.
+For maximum security, always use the master password feature and keep your computer secure.